Sunil56224972/PLANETONO---Space-Food-Station-/README.md

 # Planetoño - The Space Food Station 🪐

 Welcome to the **Planetoño** landing page!
-This is a highly interactive, scroll-driven, 3D and WebGL-powered web experience designed to showcase an immersive, premium, and futuristic food service concept.
+This is a highly interactive, scroll-driven, 3D and WebGL-powered web experience designed to showcase an immersive, premium, and futuristic food service concept with fancy japanese text.

 ## 🚀 Live Demo